oshifty/oshifty.github.io/content/posts/3-vision-repo.md

 A peripheral object (e.g., a motor fader 🎚️) is instantiated by calling an endpoint of the website (e.g., `/motorfader`).
 The frontend (client) automatically establishes a WebSocket (WS) connection to the backend (server), connecting reactive elements of the page (like our motor fader) bidirectionally to the backend.
 In actual devices, such communication is usually handled via Serial Peripheral Interface (SPI) or Inter-Integrated Circuit (I2C).

 Communication between hosts (multiple instances of the entire program) happens over the network using the Transmission Control Protocol (TCP).
-Since TCP is "reliable" 🔒, there's no need to check if the transmission was successful—it's like having a trustworthy messenger who always delivers! 📬
+Since TCP is "reliable" 🔒, there's no need to check if the transmission was successful — it's like having a trustworthy messenger who always delivers! 📬

 ## Enusuring Robustness ✨
 By creating this virtual environment, we're able to test and refine our ideas in a fun and interactive way, ensuring robustness before implementation.
 It's all about making the development process as smooth and enjoyable as possible! 🎈